Rytiggy/Glance/README.md

 # Glance ![twerp logo](https://image.ibb.co/gbWF2H/twerp_bowtie_64.png)

-Glance is a solution for use with Fitbit devices to view your blood glucose levels along with a variety of other health stats on the watch face.
+Glance is an application for use with Fitbit devices to view your blood glucose levels along with a variety of other health stats on the watch face.
 You can see your stats at a glance!
 <a style="text-align: center;" href="https://github.com/Rytiggy/Glance/wiki/How-to-set-up-Glance">Click here to learn how to set up Glance!</a>

 <img src="https://image.ibb.co/fbiG9U/versa-Ionic.png">